 But I think that fails to grok that AI is another secular trend like PCs (Windows, Mac), the internet (browsers, search, social) and mobile (iOS, Android, wearables).
 The difference is that new technology like AI can now spread faster than ever before and get used in new ways.
 Every new epoch uniquely benefits from the past, potentially bending the growth curve in new ways.

 So I pulled the trigger and purchased a significant amount of NVIDIA stock (all proceeds, plus more) and a smaller amount of Taiwan Semiconductor (TSMC).
-I passed on the Arm IPO, now down about 20% from its IPO peak.
+I passed on the Arm IPO.

-UPDATE: A few days before the end of 2023, I sold a significant amount of other holdings, using the gains to double down on NVIDIA.
+UPDATE: A few days before the end of 2023, I sold a significant amount of other holdings, using the gains to double down on NVIDIA again.
 I tentatively plan to give a full update on realized and unrealized gains so far in the 2-year update post in mid-2024.